A generalization of weight polynomials to matroids: The GWP is determined by -graded Betti numbers

-Let $M$ denote a matroid of rank $k$ on an $n$-element ground set $E$.
-Recall from Section \ref{Secprelim} that the $\nn{N}$- and $\nnn{N}$-graded Betti numbers corresponding $I_{M}$ are independent of choice of field for our minimal free resolution.
-The only thing of importance, and thus our only assumption, is that the $\nn{N}$-graded (or $\nnn{N}$-graded) minimal free resolution of $I_{M}$ is constructed with respect to the same field as is the reduced chain complex over $M$.
+As before, let $M$ be a matroid on $E=\{1,\ldots,n\}$.
+Recall from Section \ref{Secprelim} that the $\nn$- and $\nnn$-graded Betti numbers corresponding to the Stanley-Reisner ideal $I_{M}$ are independent of the choice of the underlying field $\field{k}$.
+The only thing of importance, and thus our only assumption, is that the $\nn$-graded (or $\nnn$-graded) minimal free resolution of $I_{M}$ is constructed with respect to the same field as the reduced chain complex over $M$.
 We may therefore omit specifying a field.
+Recall also that $\elo{M}{l}$ denotes the elongation of $M$ to rank $r(M)+l$.